On the Spectrum of Nonstandard Dedekind Rings: Ideals in Nonstandard Dedekind Rings

 We return to the general case of an internal Dedekind ring $B$.
 Let $\mathcal{M}$ be the set of internal maximal ideals of $B$.
 We denote by ${^*\bigoplus}_{\mathcal{M}} {^*\zz}$ the group of internal Weil divisors of $B$.
 This is the set of internal functions from $\mathcal{M}$ to $\nsz$ with hyperfinite support, i.e.\ internal functions which are zero outside a hyperfinite subset of $\mathcal{M}$.

 The next Proposition follows from properties of standard Dedekind rings and application of the Transfer Principle.

-\begin{prop} Let $B$ be an internal Dedekind ring and $L$ the quotient field. \begin{enumerate} \item An ideal of ${B}$ is internal if and only if it is finitely generated (by at most two elements). \item All internal ideals $\neq (0)$ are invertible. \item All internal prime ideals $\neq (0)$ are maximal. \item Every internal maximal ideal of $B$ induces a valuation of ${L}$ with value group $\nsz$ and there is a one-to-one correspondence between the set of internal valuations of $L$ and the set of internal maximal ideals of $B$. \item The nonzero internal fractional ideals of $L$ factor into a hyperfinite product of hyperfinite powers of internal maximal ideals.
+\begin{prop} Let $B$ be an internal Dedekind ring and $L$ its quotient field. \begin{enumerate} \item An ideal of ${B}$ is internal if and only if it is finitely generated (by at most two elements). \item All internal ideals $\neq (0)$ are invertible. \item All internal prime ideals $\neq (0)$ are maximal. \item Every internal maximal ideal on $B$ induces a valuation of ${L}$ with value group $\nsz$ and there is a one-to-one correspondence between the set of internal valuations of $L$ and the set of internal maximal ideals of $B$. \item The nonzero internal fractional ideals of $L$ factor into a hyperfinite product of hyperfinite powers of internal maximal ideals.
 There is a natural isomorphism between the nonzero internal fractional ideals and the group of internal Weil divisors ${^*\bigoplus}_{\mathcal{M}} {^*\zz}$. \item The nonzero internal ideals of $B$ form a lattice that is isomorphic to $({^*\bigoplus}_{\mathcal{M}} {^*\mathbb{N}})^{op}$.
 The intersection of ideals corresponds to the maximum value and the sum to the minimum value at each internal maximal ideal. \end{enumerate} \end{prop}

 The internal valuations correspond to finitely generated maximal ideals, but we will see below that there are many additional {\em external} valuations of $L$.
-The following fact is very important for the classification of arbitrary prime ideals and permits to use valuation theory.
+The following fact is important for the classification of arbitrary prime ideals and permits us to leverage valuation theory.

 \begin{cor} Let $B$ be an internal Dedekind ring.
 Then $B$ is a Pr\"ufer ring, i.e.\ finitely generated ideals are invertible.
 For every prime ideal $\pp$ the localisation $B_{\pp}$ is a valuation ring. \end{cor} \begin{proof} This follows from Proposition \ref{ideals} and \cite{jensen}. \end{proof} Note that $B_{\pp}$ is a valuation ring even if $\pp$ is external, i.e.\ if $\pp$ is not finitely generated.